WEBSITE RE-DESIGN FROM HTML TO DNN

 Archdiocese of Omaha had an HTML based website that was maintained by their IT department.
-Whenever someone wanted to make changes to the website, they had to contact the IT department, who would then make the changes manually.
-It was important that the website be easy to change, while still maintaining the original look and feel of the HTML website.
+Whenever someone wanted to make changes to the site, they had to contact the IT department, who would then make the changes manually.
+The website needed to be easy to change while still maintaining the original look and feel of the HTML website.
 Archdiocese of Omaha knew that they wanted to use DNN, but they weren’t sure who their software provider should be.
-After purchasing a license for the DNN software, the DNN corporation referred Archdiocese of Omaha to SOLTECH.
+After purchasing a license for the DNN software, the DNN corporation referred Archdiocese of Omaha to us.